 Studying a large bulletin board, a man with tears in his eyes struggles to say the words he sees describing upcoming activities at the facility, but he is not successful.
 This individual was a loving father who devoted his life to his son who has autism and is nonverbal, but now they share that characteristic because he can no longer speak himself.
 Tomorrow he will try again with the same result.

 Because he is physically intimidating, the largest man in the room is carefully avoided by the others.
-Thirty years ago he graduated from a prestigious university which he attended on an athletic scholarship.
-Unfortunately, he suffered multiple concussions during his four-year football career which has left him with the mental deterioration that now causes him to lash out with aggressive behavior at the staff.
+Thirty years ago he graduated from a prestigious university that he attended on an athletic scholarship.
+Unfortunately, he suffered multiple concussions during his four-year football career which has left him with mental deterioration that now causes him to lash out with aggressive behavior at the staff.

 Sitting at a table with two other people is a woman who continually uses her left hand to try and stop the pronounced trembling of her right hand.
 It is a repetitive action that she is unaware of.
 This person was an entrepreneur who gained wide attention as a chef which allowed her to open her own restaurant to great critical acclaim.
 Her uncontrolled trembling now requires others to cut up her food.